Ludford, Lincolnshire: Geography

 Ludford lies in East Lindsey, just outside its bordering region, West Lindsey.
 It sits on the 1 mi long (Magna Mile) section of the east to west A631 Market Rasen to Louth road.

 Ludford sits in an area of outstanding natural beauty at the northern edge of the Lincolnshire Wolds.
 From the B1225/A631 crossroads, to the west of the village, the parish boundary (also that of East and West Lindsey), follows the B1225 northwards, bordering North Willingham.
 It briefly borders Tealby along the B1225, the parish and district boundary moves from the B1225 eastwards through Kirmond Hall, bordering Kirmond le Mire.
 South of Walmsley Holt the boundary moves eastwards from the district boundary.
 It passes south of Spottle Hill Farm and Low Farm, and east of Tows Farm, at Great Tows on the road to Ludborough, it meets Calcethorpe with Kelstern.
 It crosses the A631 around 2 mi west of the village centre.
 At this point it follows the start of the River Bain southwards, east of the deserted medieval villages of West Wykeham and East Wykeham, which are part of the parish.
 At Bain Wood, where the two tributaries of the River Bain meet, it meets Burgh on Bain.
 It passes north-west along the eastern edge of Wykeham Plantation, on the western edge of Wykeham Pond, and along another (western) tributary of the River Bain, south of the deserted West Wykeham.
 It crosses Girsby Lane to the south-west, and then south-west along the western edge of Harpgates Plantation and the eastern edge of the former RAF Ludford Magna, until it meets the B1225 and Hainton.
 A mile north along the B1225 it meets Sixhills and West Lindsey.
 West of Gally Hill Farm it meets North Willingham.

 Community

 The Ludford Village Hall Committee produces the newsletter The Magna Messenger.

-The parish church is dedicated to St Peter and St Mary, and has the 101 Squadron Roll of Honour.
+The parish church, in Ludford Magna, is dedicated to St Peter and St Mary (in some sources St Peter with St Mary) and is grade II listed.
+It has the 101 Squadron Roll of Honour, and one grave in the care of the Commonwealth War Graves Commission.
 The village public house, on the A631, is the White Hart Inn.

 The nearest regular bus service is at Burgh on Bain, although the Callconnect network provides a pre-booked bus service for the village, with links to the market towns of Louth and Market Rasen.